Defending a Will Lawyer Sydney, NSW

 1

-We start with a detailed review of the claim against the Will, assessing its grounds and advising you on the strength of the estate’s defence.
+We review the claim against the Will, assessing its grounds & advising on the strength of the estate’s defence.

 2

-Our lawyers meticulously prepare the estate’s defence, gathering crucial evidence and drafting strong affidavits to counter the claimant’s case.
+Our lawyers prepare the estate’s defence, gathering crucial evidence & drafting strong affidavits to counter the claim.

 3